Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Coloring of Trees

-Fix a tree $T=(V,E)$ and assume that the edges of $E$ have been revealed to \FF in some order.
+\begin{proof} Fix a tree $T=(V,E)$ and assume that the edges of $E$ have been revealed to \FF in some order.
 For the analysis, we will view $T$ as a rooted tree by choosing an arbitrary vertex to be the root.
 When writing $e=(x,y)\in E$, we imply that $x$ is the parent vertex of $y$.

-Following Section \ref{lowertech}, we set $C=\frac{k-1}{k}$.
+Following Section~\ref{lowertech}, we set $C=\frac{k-1}{k}$.
 An edge in $\ed$ then has a surplus of $1-C=\frac{1}{k}$ and an edge in $\es$ has a surplus of $1$.
 On the other hand, an edge in $\er$ has an initial value of zero.

 We will define a strategy to distribute the total positive surplus obtained by \FF among the edges in $\er$ such that each edge gets a final value of at least $C$.
-For ease of presentation, the strategy will be described in a stepwise manner:
+For ease of presentation, the strategy will be described in a stepwise manner (see Fig.~\ref{surplusfigure} for an illustration of how the strategy works):

 \begin{enumerate}[Step 1:] \item Consider in turn all edges $e=(v,u)\in\ec$.
-Let $c$ be the color assigned to $e$ by \FF and let $e'=(w,v)$ be the parent edge of $e$ (if it exists). \begin{enumerate} \item If $e'\in \ed$ and $e'$ has been colored with a color $c'>c$, then $e$ transfers a value of $\frac1k$ to $w$. \item Any surplus remaining at $e$ is transferred to $v$. \end{enumerate} For each vertex $v$, let $m(v)$ denote the value transferred to $v$ in this step. \item Consider in turn all vertices $v\in V$. \begin{enumerate} \item If $v$ has a parent edge $e'\in\er$, then $v$ transfers a value of $\min\left\{m(v), \frac{k-1}{k}\right\}$ to $e'$. \item Any value remaining at $v$ is distributed equally among the child edges of $v$ belonging to $\er$. \end{enumerate} \end{enumerate} The following simple but useful properties of the strategy defined above will be used to prove the theorem.
-Each of the four facts gives a lower bound on the value transferred from an edge $e = (v,u)$ to its parent vertex, $v$.
-Let $e'=(w,v)$ be the parent edge of $e$ (if it exists).
+Let $c$ be the color assigned to $e$ by \FF and let $e'=(w,v)$ be the parent edge of $e$ (if it exists). \begin{enumerate} \item If $e'\in \ed$ and $e'$ has been colored with a color $c'>c$, then $e$ transfers a value of $\frac1k$ to $w$. \item Any surplus remaining at $e$ is transferred to $v$. \end{enumerate} For each vertex $v$, let $m(v)$ denote the value transferred to $v$ in this step. \item Consider in turn all vertices $v\in V$. \begin{enumerate} \item If the vertex $v$ has a parent edge $e'\in\er$, then $v$ transfers a value of $\min\left\{m(v), \frac{k-1}{k}\right\}$ to $e'$. \item Any value remaining at $v$ is distributed equally among the child edges of $v$ belonging to $\er$. \end{enumerate} For each edge $e$, let $m_v(e)$ denote the value transferred from $v$ to $e$ in this step. \end{enumerate}

+The following simple but useful properties of the strategy defined above will be used to prove the theorem.
+Each of the four facts gives a lower bound on the value transferred from an edge $e_+ = (v,u) \in E_+$ to its parent vertex, $v$.
+Let $c$ denote the color of $e_+$.
+We first state the four facts and then give short proofs.